ghc/ghc/docs/users_guide/exts/record_field_resolution.rst

 * :extension:`DisambiguateRecordFields`: In record construction and pattern matching (``C{ x = …}``), an unqualified field name ``x`` is unambiguous if and only if the data constructor (``C``) has a field ``x``, and that field is in scope unqualified, or qualified as ``Q.x``, regardless of ``Q``.
-  Similarly, in record construction and pattern matching, a qualified field name ``M.x`` is unambiguous if and only if the the data constructor (``C``) has a field ``x``, and that field is in scope qualified as ``M.x``.
+  Similarly, in record construction and pattern matching, a qualified field name ``M.x`` is unambiguous if and only if the data constructor (``C``) has a field ``x``, and that field is in scope qualified as ``M.x``.

   In record updates (``r{ x = 3 }``), the field name x is unambiguous if and only if there is just one field name x in scope unqualified.